 We went to Santa Cruz in February for Carnaval.
 It didn’t rain our entire week there, but it was pretty hot and humid.
 We definitely weren’t used to it after spending time in the cooler climate of La Paz!

 Where to Stay

 Santa Cruz De La Sierra is rapidly growing, and there are new hotels and hostels popping up often.
 You’ll find accommodation for any budget, from cheap backpacker hostels to upscale suites.
 We stayed in an Airbnb because there were many affordable options at some pretty nice houses.

-- Residential Mainumbí – $7 for a bed in a dorm room or $12 for a double room and shared bathroom
+- Residential Mainumbí – bed in a dorm room or double rooms and shared bathroom

-- Pacifico Apart Hotel – $45 for a studio apartment
+- Pacifico Apart Hotel – studio apartment to standard apartments with equipped kitchens

-- Urban Suites – $52 for an apartment with a queen bed
+- Urban Suites – standard apartment with a equipped kitchen

-- Cosmopolitano Hotel Boutique – $65 for a double room and private bathroom
+- Cosmopolitano Hotel Boutique – double room and private bathroom with included breakfast

-- Inboccalupo The Hotel Boutique – $132 for an executive suite
+- Inboccalupo (now Alfonsina) Hotel Boutique – suite rooms with included breakfast

 Where to Eat